James Outman Preview, Player Props: Dodgers vs. Diamondbacks

 James Outman At The Plate

-- Outman has driven in a run in 33 games this season (27.5%), including 15 games with more than one RBI (12.5%).
+- Outman has driven in a run in 34 games this year (28.1%), including 15 games with more than one RBI (12.4%).
 He has also driven in three or more of his team's runs in five contests.

-- He has scored in 51 of 120 games this season, and more than once 15 times.
+- He has scored in 43.0% of his games this year, with two or more runs scored in 12.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.